vaanngs/housfy-offices-api/README.md

 3. Now exit container and go back to your project folder.
 4. Run unit tests with: `make test-unit`.
 There is coverage provided on: `var/phpunit/html/index.html`
 5. Run functional tests with: `make test-functional`
+6. Every time you want to make a commit both unit & functional tests and cs-fixer will be triggered via a pre-commit hook.

 ## 👩‍💻 Project explanation